github/opensource.guide/docs/content-model.md

 ## FAQ

 An FAQ tackles a complex topic where a reader is likely coming in with specific questions (for example, "The legal side of open source" or "Leadership & governance").
-Whereas concept guides aim to teach the entire concept, an FAQ respects a reader's desire to jump around, get the information they need, and leave.
-The table of contents is especially important in an FAQ, because the page isn't meant to be read from beginning to end.
+Whereas concept guides aim to teach the entire concept, an FAQ respects a reader's desire to jump around, get the information they need and leave.
+The table of contents is especially cruicial in an FAQ because the page isn't meant to be read from beginning to end.
 FAQs might also be longer than a concept guide, because of the jump-around navigation.

 ## Design Elements